 Every agreement is different.
 Some have caps on the number of articles that can be made openly accessible, some apply only to a selection of titles published by the publisher and some require particular processes when authors are submitting articles.

-As of February 2022 ANU has agreements in place with Brill, Future Science, Microbiology Society, Portland Press Biochemical Society, Springer Nature, and Wiley.
+As of January 2023 ANU has agreements in place with ACM, AIPP, Brill, Elsevier, Future Science, IOPP, Microbiology Society, Portland Press Biochemical Society, SAGE, Springer Nature, Taylor & Francis, and Wiley.

 We are working with other Australian universities to increase these agreements, via the Council of Australian University Librarians (CAUL) as well as through direct negotiation with publishers.
 For more information on which publishers ANU has approached and any decisions made please visit the Other Publishers tab in the LibGuide.